Isocyanates — foam chemistry

 • What is TDI and what is it used for?

 TDI (toluene diisocyanate) is a highly reactive isocyanate.
 Its main use is making flexible polyurethane foam — the foam in mattresses, upholstered furniture, and car seats — by reacting with polyols.
 It is one of the two workhorse isocyanates of the foam industry (the other is MDI).
 IARC classifies TDI as Group 2B, possibly carcinogenic to humans.
-Peer-reviewed
+Regulatory

 • Is there TDI in my mattress?